 Technology has become more pervasive in daily life, both in and outside of the workplace.
 The majority of Americans have welcomed new technologies into their lives, with 77% of adults already owning a smartphone.
 With a growing number of people embracing these technologies, it’s only natural that they explore and develop new applications for it, including in the workplace.
 In other words, smartphones and other connected devices are among the most essential tools for the modern workplace, for businesses themselves and their associated managed service providers (MSP).

-Although BYOD policies are a relatively recent trend in the business world, more companies, from a variety of industries and niches, are choosing to adopt them.
-They’re adaptable, flexible, and useful for employees in a variety of roles; BYOD policies can even help support remote workers or simplify work for employees who travel frequently.
-In other words, many businesses, regardless of what they do or how they operate, are making use of this new trend.
+Although BYOD policies are a relatively recent trend in the business world, more companies from a variety of industries and niches, are choosing to adopt them.
+They’re adaptable, flexible, easy for when employees leave the company, and useful for employees in a variety of roles.
+BYOD policies can even help support remote workers or simplify work for employees who travel frequently.

 Almost 60% of workplaces already allow their employees to use their personal devices for work purposes, and another 22% have plans to implement a BYOD policy within the next year.
 This rise currently shows no signs of stopping or slowing down, as the BYOD market is expected to grow in value to a staggering $366.95 billion by 2022.
 For this reason, BYOD policies are one of the biggest, most significant trends shaping the modern workplace and the future of work itself.